BIDMCDigitalPsychiatry/LAMP-platform/docs/07-deploy/07-deploying.md

       public:
         external: true
     ```

+Note: If you are deploying more than one stack, please be sure that all traefik variables (for example, `traefik.http.routers.lamp_dashboard.rule`) under "labels" are unique.
+Otherwise, this will cause issues with both the deployment of this container and the other containers that contain the duplicate variables.

 If you've deployed the **Swarm Management Console**, log into your swarm cluster and navigate to the `Stack` tab on the left sidebar.
 Paste the contents of the stack file into the editor pane and tap "Deploy", instead of running the command below.